Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (c) the costs incurred by the public utility in producing or purchasing the hydrogen referred to in paragraph (a) meet the following criteria, as applicable:

-(d) subject to section 10, the public utility produces or purchases hydrogen that, in a calendar year, does not exceed 15% of the total amount of natural gas, in GJ, provided by the public utility to its non-bypass customers in 2019.
+(d) subject to section 10, the public utility purchases hydrogen in an amount that, in a calendar year, does not exceed 5 PJ;

 7 (1) In this section, "biomass" means non-fossilized plants or parts of plants, animal waste or any product made of either of these, other than a fuel product, and includes wood and wood products, agricultural residues and wastes, biologically derived organic matter found in municipal and industrial wastes, black liquor and kraft pulp fibres.